About the Major

 - Up to 3 credits taken abroad—or 5 credits from the Sussex program-may count toward the major.
 With the exception of courses taken at Sussex, courses taken in study abroad may not apply toward the required courses in the English major.

 English majors may undertake capstone experiences in several ways.
 Students who are eligible for Honors and wish to be candidates for Honors may enroll in a two-semester Honors tutorial which culminates in the submission of an Honors thesis.
-With the approval of a faculty adviser, students who are not candidates for Honors may propose a one-semester Senior Essay project.
+With the approval of a faculty advisor, students who are not candidates for Honors may propose a one-semester Senior Essay project.
 In addition, in each of the major concentrations, students are encouraged to complete a 300-level seminar.

 The bachelor's degree with honors in English is awarded on the basis of an outstanding academic record and an honors thesis written during the senior year.
 Students are eligible to write a critical thesis if they have an average of 91.7 in the courses counting toward the major (at least six courses by the end of the junior year) and have completed a substantial research paper in a departmental course designated research or research option.
 Students wishing to write a creative thesis need not fulfill the research requirement, but they must have a 91.7 average in courses counting toward the major and have received As in at least two creative writing courses that count toward the major.
 A detailed description of the process for earning honors can be found in the English major pamphlet and online at http://www.wesleyan.edu/english/major/honors.html.